bandzcash/bandz-js/README.md

 Users can invoke this function to liquidate an undercollateralized position.

-- @param `liquidator` The ethereum address that will liquidate the position
+- @param `liquidator` The smartBCH address that will liquidate the position
 - @param `liquidatedUser` The address of the borrower
-- @param `debtReserve` The ethereum address of the principal reserve
+- @param `debtReserve` The smartBCH address of the principal reserve
 - @param `collateralReserve` The address of the collateral to liquidated
 - @param `purchaseAmount` The amount of principal that the liquidator wants to repay
 - @param @optional `getAToken` Boolean to indicate if the user wants to receive the aToken instead of the asset.
 Defaults to false